dilsadunsal/HRPlanesv2-Data-Set/README.md

 YOLOv5 trainings have been conducted on the Google Colab platform on the notebook cloned from the link https://github.com/ultralytics/yolov5.

+For YOLOv5, the developers recommend experiments between 300 and 1000 epochs.
+However the HRPlanesv2 is a large dataset that consists of high-resolution Google Earth images.
+Therefore, the YOLOv5 experiments have been realized as six different experiments, each consisting of 50 epochs.

 ## <div align="left">Details About Dataset</div>